marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 # NEU 337 - Spring 2020
 # Programing and Data Analysis for Modern Neuroscience

 **!!!
 PLEASE INSTALL Python and JupyterLab PRIOR TO THE FIRST CLASS** (see instructions below).
 If you run into any troubles, *DO NOT FRET*.
 First, post your questions on Canvas to get help.
 Second, talk to fellow students or come to office hours to get squared away.
-As long as you get everything installed by the first week, you should be fine.
+As long as you get everything installed by the end of the first week, you should be fine.

 ## Course Objective